Customs seizes 68 cartons of Tramadol, 120kg Indian hemp in Sokoto | TODAY.NG

 Ahmed stressed that investigation was ongoing in order to apprehend the smugglers of the illicit substances.

-Ahmed further said the seized substances would be handed over to officials of the National Agency for Food and Drugs Administration and Control (NAFDAC) and the National Drug Law Enforcement Agency (NDLEA).
+Ahmed further said the seized substances would be handed over to officials of the National Agency for Food, Drugs and Control (NAFDAC) and the National Drugs and Law Enforcement Agency (NDLEA).

-He appealed to residents of border communities to assist the command in curtailing the menace of smuggling activities in the zone.